NOVAJoint Team

 • Stavros Thomopoulos, PhD

-• Robert E. Carroll and Jane Chace Carroll Laboratories Professor of Orthopaedic Surgery
+• Robert E. Carroll and Jane Chace Carroll Laboratories Professor of Biomechanics (in Orthopaedic Surgery and Biomedical Engineering)

 Dr. Thomopoulos holds a bachelor's degree in mechanical engineering from Columbia University, and Masters of Science degrees in both mechanical engineering and biomedical engineering from the University of Michigan.
 He completed his doctoral studies in biomedical engineering in 2001 through the University of Michigan.
 After a two-year postdoctoral fellowship at Columbia University in Biomedical Engineering, he started a faculty position at Washington University in 2003.
 Dr. Thomopoulos joined Columbia University in 2015 as a full professor and the director of the Carroll Laboratories.